max-te/grafana-carpet-panel/README.md

 This is a Grafana panel plugin that displays a carpet plot.
 It's a spiritual successor to the Marcus Olsson's [Hourly Heatmap panel](https://grafana.com/grafana/plugins/marcusolsson-hourly-heatmap-panel/).
-It was build with [Konva](https://konvajs.org/) and [react-konva](https://www.npmjs.com/package/react-konva), focusing on performance on large time ranges and precise rendering.
+It was build with [Konva](https://konvajs.org/) and [react-konva](https://www.npmjs.com/package/react-konva), focusing on performance when displaying large time ranges and less uneven spacing between grid cells.

 ![Screenshot](src/img/screenshot.png)

 ## Building

-This project uses [Bun](https://bun.sh/) as a package manager and build tool.
+This project uses [Bun](https://bun.sh/) as a package manager and build tool together with [Rspack](https://rspack.dev/) as a bundler.
+The whole project setup is a hacked-together port of the Grafana plugin template from node+webpack, but it works.
-Install dependencies with `bun install` and build with `bun run build`.
+Install dependencies with `bun install` and build with `bun run build` the output will be in `dist/`.

+## Installation

+Add the plugin from the `dist/` folder to your Grafana instance's `plugins` folder as `maxte-carpet-panel` and disable signature check by setting `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=maxte-carpet-panel` in the environment variables.

+## Development

+### Docker

+Run `bun run server` to start a Grafana development server Docker container with the plugin from `dist/` and a sample dashboard;
+run `bun run watch` parallelly to build the plugin on changes.

+### Test page

+For a simpler development test setup you can instead run `bun run devserver` which serves a small test harness mocking grafana data.
+This has the advantage of running React in development mode, however you will not get the full functionality of the panel.